raushansingh2602/DIGITAL-LITERACY-PROJECT/task-5-cybercrime/prevention-checklist.md

-# Stay Safe Online – Prevention Checklist (For College Students )
+# Stay Safe Online – Prevention Checklist

 ##  Prevention Tips
 - Use strong, unique passwords for all accounts and enable two-factor authentication (2FA).